-- Results indicate that predicted L{A90} noise levels during both day and night are below the 35 dB(A) threshold, as stipulated in the IFC EHS guidance, at 75 of the 123 receptors. - However, being a low noise environment, with reference to the ETSU daytime limit range of 35 40 dB(A), L{A90} noise levels at 104 of the 123 receptor locations are below this threshold.
-Additionally, at night, L{A90} levels at 121 of the 123 receptor locations are below the ETSU 43 dB(A) threshold. - It is, however, understood that all of the receptors within the Project boundary have direct interest and are vested in the Project, thus a blanket threshold value of 45 dB(A) (day and night) applies.
-Predicted L{A90} noise levels at all onsite receptor locations are below this 45 dB(A) threshold. - Predicted L{A90} noise levels at all receptors outside of the Project boundary, except for receptors 45 and 46, are below the ETSU 40 dB(A) threshold.
-As such, complaints may be anticipated at these two receptors as a result of the operation of the Phefumula Emoyeni One WEF.
-It is therefore recommended that the turbine in closest proximity to these receptors (WTG88) be relocated slightly northwards to reduce the noise levels at these receptors below the acceptable 40 dB(A) threshold.
-Alternatively, financial incentives for these receptors may also need to be considered so that the 45 dB(A) threshold can apply.
+- Results indicate that predicted L{A90} noise levels during both day and night are below the 35 dB(A) threshold, as stipulated in the IFC EHS guidance, at seven of the 21 receptors. - However, being a low noise environment, with reference to the ETSU daytime limit range of 35 40 dB(A), L{A90} noise levels at eight of the 21 receptor locations are below this threshold.
+Additionally, at night, L{A90} levels at twelve of the 21 receptor locations are below the ETSU 43 dB(A) threshold.

+- It is, however, understood that all of the receptors within the Project boundary have direct interest and are vested in the Project, thus a blanket threshold value of 45 dB(A) (day and night) applies to all onsite receptors.
+Predicted L{A90} noise levels at all onsite receptor locations, except for Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14, are below this 45 dB(A) threshold. - Receptors outside of the Project boundary are not directly vested in the Project and as such, noise levels must comply with the ETSU 40 dB(A) threshold at the offsite receptors.
+Predicted L{A90} noise levels at all offsite receptors, except for Rec 02 and Rec 04, are below the ETSU 40 dB(A) threshold. - Based on the above, complaints may be anticipated at Rec 02, Rec 04, Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14.
+It is therefore recommended that: - The closest wind turbines to the onsite receptors Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14 be removed or relocated slightly away from the receptors, so that noise levels remain below the incentivised 45 dB(A) threshold. - The closest wind turbines to the offsite receptors Rec 02 and Rec 04 be removed or slightly relocated eastwards away from these receptors, so that the noise levels remain below the 40 dB(A) threshold; or - Rec 02 and Rec 04 be offered incentives so that the 45 dB(A) threshold can apply as noise levels at these locations are below such a threshold for this current layout.

 The resultant environmental acoustic risks associated with the construction and decommissioning phases of the Project are anticipated to be "low" to "very low" with general mitigation options employed.
-For the operational phase, impacts are anticipated to be "moderate" especially at receptors 45 and 46.
-Should the nearby turbine be relocated slightly, or financial incentives provided to these receptors, impacts are anticipated to become "low".
-From an environmental noise perspective, it is therefore advised that the Phefumula Emoyeni One WEF be authorised, provided one of the above recommendations is applied.
+For the operational phase, impacts are anticipated to be "moderate" especially at receptors Rec 02, Rec 04, Rec 07, Rec 08, Rec 09, Rec 10 and Rec 14.
+Should the nearby turbines be removed or relocated slightly, and/or financial incentives provided to Rec 02 and Rec 04, impacts are anticipated to become "low".

+From an environmental noise perspective, it is therefore advised that the Kromhof WEF be authorised, provided one of the above recommendations is applied.